 - Nursing Tank Tops: Wearing these handy tank tops under your clothes make most tops nursing-friendly.
 Downside is that you have to lift your top up and fumble with more articles of clothing.
 But if you are on a tight budget, these are the way to go.

 Even if baby is not coming with you, chances are you will need to breastfeed at sometime while wearing whatever outfit you are wearing.
 Even though my baby never joins me while I teach evening classes (obviously), I nurse her right before I leave and right when I come back.

 You may not wear dresses all that much, but when you need to wear one, chances are it’s going to be hard to nurse unless it’s an actual, honest-to-goodness nursing dress.

 This is probably my very favorite dress and it comes in 4 colors!
 It’s also Undercover Mama so it clips right into your bra for super convenient and discreet nursing.

 I also REALLY love the dresses at Milk and Baby.
 I have bought several and while some were kinda pricey IMO, the convenience of nursing clothes seriously makes it worth the price.
 I’ve sqeezed every penny from those dresses!

 Nursing pajamas are nice for hanging around the house during the postpartum healing period.
-During that time I’m not up to get “dressed” yet, but it’s nice to have something comfortable to wear when answering the door and for when people stop by to see the new bundle of joy.
+During that time I don’t really “get dressed” yet, but it’s nice to have something comfortable to wear when answering the door and for when people stop by to see the new bundle of joy.